 Pay for properties in Indian Rupees through normal banking channels or NRE,NRO,FCNR accounts.
 You cannot use foreign currency notes or traveler's cheques.

 Major banks like SBI, HDFC, ICICI, Axis Bank, and Federal Bank offer specialized home loans for NRIs.
-These banks typically offer loans up to 80% of property value with 20-year tenures.
-You need stable overseas employment and must be aged 18-55 years.
+Most banks offer NRI home loans covering up to 80% of the property value.
+Loan tenures vary by lender, with many banks offering up to 25-30 years depending on your age at the time of application.

 Loan documentation includes your Indian passport or OCI/PIO card, overseas address proof, salary certificates, tax returns, and bank statements.
 Repay loans through NRE/NRO accounts using inward remittance.